saligrama/mathcountsgrading/README.md

 ### Grading workflow

 To manually grade a school or student as admin, click on the 'Grade Participants' tab in admin.php.
 This is also the page through which the graders grade their assigned students and schools.

+### Competition progress

+From admin.php you can see the following tabs:

+#### Progress

+This show the grading progress, in percentage.
+A student is considered fully graded only after they have been graded by two or more graders or at least one admin and all the responses of the graders/admins are the same, OR there is a conflict in the responses but it has been resolved (see the conflict tab).

+#### Student Conflicts

+From here, you can resolve any conflicts in grader responses.
+Simply follow the text instructions.

+The same goes for the team conflicts tab, except it is for the team round grading, instead of the individual rounds (sprint, target)

+#### Current Standings

+The student score is the sum of the scores in the individual rounds (sprint, target).

+This tab shows the results of the grading so far: which school or student is doing the best.
+The team score is the score in team round plus the average of all the individual scores of the regular students of that school.